shankarsingh01/tweet-analyser/README.md

 # tweet-analyser
 Analyses sentiments of Twitter users on a Particular Topic using Natural Language Processing.
-It uses TextBlob from NLP.
+It uses TextBlob for NLP.